 Because Picard states with confidence that “all five planetary systems” in the sector are geologically unstable, it stretches credulity to accept that the first sign that any of these planets is inhabited comes from Data’s accidental encounter with a child playing with a transmitter in her bedroom.

 The rising action in both the A and B plots depend on the audience not noticing that the script doesn’t specify whether the Federation knew about Sarjenka’s civilization.
 Based on what the series has clearly established about Federation technology, I felt manipulated by the deliberate obfuscation.

 If Data knew one of these geologically unstable planets was inhabited by a technologically advanced pre-warp society, he shouldn’t have been so surprised by encountering a transmission from one of those planets.
-And if the Enterprise knew that one of these planets was inhabited, it seems callous that Picard would put an untested ensign in charge of investigating the puzzle.
+And if the Enterprise knew that one of these planets was inhabited, it seems callous that Picard would put an untested ensign in charge of investigating the planet-threatening puzzle.

 Plot holes aside, the scene in Picard’s quarters is a taut morality play.
 Actors who in other episodes have to throw their bodies around pretending to be zapped by alien ray guns get to deliver weighty lines that would fit right into a fair-to-middling Alan Sorkin drama, or a really good graduate Humanities seminar.